KumarLabJax/JABS-behavior-classifier/README.md

 # Behavior Labeler

+Disclaimer: This is pre-release beta software.
+Not for distribution.

+## Copyright

+Copyright 2021 The Jackson Laboratory -- All rights reserved.

 ## Requirements
 Developed and tested on Python 3.7, 3.8, and 3.9.
 See the `requirements.txt`
 for a list of required Python packages.
 These packages are available from the